ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 The installation is now carried out via a script, which at runtime contains the required installation steps and software packages. recharges.
 During the installation, a new user “iobroker” is created, as well as an associated home directory (/ home / iobroker).
 From now on ioBroker runs under the user iobroker and no longer as root.

-If the reloading of a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).
+If it is too dangerous for you to reload a script, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

 This installation guide for ioBroker shows the installation on Linux using the example of the Raspberry PI with the System Stretch.
 The actual instructions for installing nodejs and ioBroker can be used for almost all other Linux systems.

-Due to dependencies on other packages or additional installations, there may always be special features during the installation.
+Due to dependencies on other packages or additional installations, special features can always occur.

 If you still have any questions, please post them in the forum.